 2. We don’t have a crystal ball.

-If you really expect your financial adviser to beat the market year in and year out you should get a job as a stand-up comedian because you’re funny – and not in a good way.
-If your adviser does great is some years, she’ll do crappy in other years.
-It’s this risk/reward thing you’ve heard about.
-(Unfortunately, it is the way the world works.)
+If you really expect your financial adviser to beat the market year in and year out, you should get a job as a stand-up comedian because you’re funny – and not in a good way.
+You can read more about producing alpha here.

 If you cut us…do we not bleed?
-If you tickle us…do we not chuckle?
+If you tickle us…do we not laugh?

 Yes…. we do.